Mosadi: Production

 The film is directed by Jagadeesan, an assistant of K. Bhagyaraj.
 Tollywood actress Pallavi Dora was signed to make her Tamil debut.
 The title poster includes a handcuffed image to indicate that the film is a crime thriller.
 The film is about the conversion of black money following 2016 Indian banknote demonetisation.

 Release

-The film was scehduled to release on 14 June.
+The film was scheduled to release on 14 June.
 Thinkal Menon of The Times of India wrote that, "The movie has a not-so-bad plot, which reminds us of the interestingly-written heist film Sathuranga Vettai, which had solid performances and intriguing scenes.
 But Mosadi is nowhere close to it – it would have been a decent watch if the making and performance were at least average".
 Anupama Subramanian of the Deccan Chronicle stated that, " The director has given us an interesting plot, however, it is in the execution that he errs".